 Understanding the Importance of Prequalification: A Step-by-Step Guide

-Dayne Alton • Jan 17, 2023
+Dayne Alton • January 17, 2023

 Prequalification is an important step in the homebuying process that can help first-time home buyers understand their budget and purchase power before starting the search for their dream home.
 It is an assessment of a buyer's ability to afford a mortgage and it is usually done by a lender or a mortgage broker.